Radu Cantacuzino

 Radu Cantacuzino (17 March 1699 – 1761) was an 18th-century Romanian prince, general, adventurer and pretender.
-As the eldest son of Ștefan Cantacuzino, Prince of Wallachia 1714–1716, Radu was a prospective future ruler of Wallachia, but he and his family were forced to flee into exile after Ștefan, a vassal of the Ottoman Empire, was executed after he was found out to be conspiring with the Habsburg monarchy against the Ottomans.
+As the eldest son of Ștefan Cantacuzino, Prince of Wallachia 1714–1716, Radu was a prospective future ruler of Wallachia, but he and his family were forced to flee into exile after Ștefan, a vassal of the Ottoman Empire, was executed after he was found to be conspiring with the Habsburg monarchy against the Ottomans.
 Seeking to restore his family to power in Wallachia, Radu travelled through Europe and engaged in various schemes to increase his standing, wealth and power.
 On his travels, he met with some of the most powerful and influential people of his time, such as Peter the Great of Russia and Frederick the Great of Prussia.

 From 1717 to 1745, Radu, his mother Păuna and his younger brother Constantin mainly lived in Vienna, the capital of the Habsburg Monarchy.
 Though they received a pension and housing by the imperial government, the two brothers viewed it as insufficient.
 Complaints sent to the government only resulted in their pensions being reduced.
 Hoping to increase his standing and earn more money, Radu began exaggerating and embellishing his family's origin.
 The Cantacuzino family claimed descent from the Kantakouzenoi, an influential and powerful noble family of the former Byzantine Empire.
 Proclaiming himself to be a direct descendant of the Byzantine emperor John VI Kantakouzenos (r.
 1347–1354), and of Constantine the Great (r.
 306–337), Radu began operating as the grand master of his own invented chivalric order, the "Holy Angelic Illustrious Imperial Order of the Great Holy Martyr St. George", and later claimed to represent the legitimate grand master of the Sacred Military Constantinian Order of Saint George, a chivalric order with invented Byzantine connections.
 Radu also claimed to be the rightful ruler of several territories in the Balkans, far beyond those his family had actually ruled.
 His position as grand master of the Constantinian Order might have been recognized by Charles VI, Holy Roman Emperor in 1735.